why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ## Being lazy together

 *Being lazy*.
-Writing, building, shipping, exploring, configuring software takes time and energy.

-Everytime someone in the Universe finds oneself scratching their head in front of a problem already solved, there is potential waste. the time and energy spent scratching their head is spent twice, we it could have been spent once.
+* when someone finds oneself scratching their head in front of an already solved problem, there is potential waste.
+* the time and energy spent scratching their head is spent twice.

 *Together*.
-The waste scales immensely when you have a large community like openSUSE, and creates inequalities: if you are not lucky enough to talk to the most knowledgeable people (think of separate linguistic communities), you are worse off everybody else who are luckier than you.
+* the waste scales immensely when you have a large community like openSUSE
+* it also does not help with inequalities: if you are not lucky enough to talk to the most knowledgeable people (think of separate linguistic communities), you are worse off everybody else who are lucky enough to know someone who can help.

 ---